fbpx

 Contact Information

-• Include your contact information, or reiterate if the recipients need to reply individually or if a collective response is appropriate.
+Include your contact information or note to the recipient if they need to reply to you or if a group response is okay.

 What are Email Dos and Don’ts?